Exploring The Abandoned Pennsylvania Turnpike

 Rays Hill Tunnel office along the Abandoned PA Turnpike.

-There is no artificial light inside the Rays Hill Tunnel, but you can see one end from the other.
+There is no artificial light inside either tunnel along the trail, but at Rays Hill Tunnel you can see one end from the other.

 The inside of the Rays Hill Tunnel, illuminated by a red headlamp.